SRohitMadhavan/Time-Series-Classification-Techniques/README.md

 -Time series generation functions:

-1.sin(2 *pi * variable * list of required no. of data points between 0 and 1) + random gaussian noise 2.cos(2 * pi * variale * list of required no. of data points between 0 and 1) + random gaussian noise
+1.sin(2 *pi *  list of required no. of data points between 0 and 1) + random gaussian noise

+2.cos(2 * pi *  list of required no. of data points between 0 and 1) + random gaussian noise

 -For the given time series, lag is found to be the main metric to cluster the time series based on data analysis